-Sally is also the Co-Editor of the International Journal of the First Year in Higher Education and is currently involved in the following research projects:
+Sally is also the the Co-Editor of Student Success – formally the International Journal of the First Year in Higher Education and currently forms part of the STARS Conference Committee.
+Sally has recently been involved in the following research projects:

 Effective teaching and support of students from low socioeconomic backgrounds: Resources for Australian higher education (Australian Learning and Teaching Council Strategic Priority SP10-1838 2011-2012) with Marcia Devlin (project leader), Judy Nagy, Karen Nelson & Liz Smith.

 Curriculum renewal in legal education: articulating final year curriculum design principles and a final year program (Australian Learning and Teaching Council Priority Projects PP9-1374 2009-2010) Project Leader.

 Professor Rachael Field

 Professor, Bond University Law School, Bond University, Australia

 Australian Learning and Teaching Fellow

 Dr Rachael Field is currently a Professor of Law at Bond University Law School.
 Until May 2016, Dr Field was part of the Queensland University of Technology (QUT) Law School.
 Prior to joining QUT in 1998, Dr Rachael Field worked in a number of different legal contexts including private practice, the Alternative Dispute Resolution Branch of the Department of Justice and Attorney-General, the Ombudsman Office of Queensland and the Litigation Reform Commission.